Town of Green Bay

 Introduction

 Welcome to the Town of Green Bay web site.
 The town is located in Brown County Wisconsin, just northeast of the city of Green Bay.
-The Wisconsin Demographics Services Center reported a 2023 population of 2,205 for the Town of Green Bay.
+The Wisconsin Demographics Services Center reported an estimated August, 2020 population of 2,158 for the Town of Green Bay.
 The population is split roughly in half between agricultural and residential communities.
 The residential areas are primarily along the bay of Green Bay.
 The town is bounded by the bay of Green Bay on the north, County Road T on the west, and County Line Road on the east.
 To the south, the town extends a few blocks south of State Highway 54 to the town of Humboldt.

 Local News